WiFi connected universal remote with smart phone webapp.

 Project in progress by BuddyC

-Retro Game Console.
-Play Tennis for Two or Breakout or make your own game.
-Arduino, 3D Printing, Programming.
+A retro game console.
+Play Tennis for Two or Breakout, or even make your own game.

 Project tutorial by sy2002